InstallerLegacy/setup.virtualhub.eu.org/content/posts/altair-z80.md

 You should use Linux.
 If you don't know how to install a Linux distro, see [our tutorials on how to install Kubuntu](https://setup.virtualhub.eu.org/categories/os/), a beginner-friendly distro.
 {{< /admonition>}}

-You do not need to install anything for following the tutorials which use the AltairZ80 emulator.
-All the archives you download have an executable for Windows and a batch file.
-Run the batch file and AltairZ80 will start with the OS you wanted to install on it.
+You can download an archive for windows from [here](https://schorn.ch/cpm/zip/beta/altairz80.zip) ( [local copy](https://link.storjshare.io/ju7vgjnsfdotdbdrinmxfbcfpx5q/virtualhub-setup%2FAltairZ80%2Faltairz80.zip?download=true) / [IPFS](https://dweb.link/ipfs/bafybeid5wwcyu76byljb5gfnwnztimcc7bxt4pbodid4mip3wnhp7qvsk4) ).
+Now extract the archive.
+Inside, you will find two `.exe` files.
+One is for 64 bit and one for 32 bit.
+Copy the respective file for your system to somewhere and delete the other one.
+You do not need to install anything.
+See the "Windows" section of the respective tutorial on [VirtualHub](https://virtualhub.eu.org) to know how to use it.

+There are also some documentation included in the archive.
+If you want, you can read them, else you can delete them.

 ## Documentation

-You can download the AltairZ80 guide from here:
+The linux archive only contains a single executable.
+It does not include any documentation files.
+If you want to read the AltairZ80 guide, you can download the Windows archive from [above](#windows).
+It contains the guide in PDF format.
+You can also download the same PDF file from here:

 - [AltairZ80 Documentation](https://link.storjshare.io/jv2jesw2rhgalxby3owlr3dudptq/virtualhub-setup%2FAltairZ80%2Faltairz80_doc.pdf?download=true) ( [IPFS](https://dweb.link/ipfs/bafkreiggumjovndpcubxzeseaesaeyqjmci6urxzlmjpyvuzaaujj5cpzy) )